tj-tusharjain/azure-compute-docs/articles/virtual-machines/Metadata-Security-Protocol/other-examples/key-reset.md

 ---

 # Reset latched key
-If the (Virtual Machine) VM loses its copy of the latched key, a disk is migrated to a new VM, or any other key mismatch occurs, the VM will be unable to access Wireserver or Instance Metadata Service (IMDS).
+If the Virtual Machine (VM) loses its copy of the latched key, a disk is migrated to a new VM.
+If any other key mismatch occurs, the VM can't access Wireserver or Instance Metadata Service (IMDS).
 Resetting the key will bring the VM back to a healthy state if the key is lost or unmatched between Host and Guest.

 > The VM owner must request the key reset.
 Metadata services can't distinguish between an attacker or the GPA requesting a reset when the key is lost, so resets can't be issued from within the VM.